US smartphone users pay $50/mo more on average for their cell phone bill than UK consumers.

-The average UK smartphone user pays about $30 a month for data and service.
+The typical UK smartphone user pays just $30 a month on average for data and service.

 Now think about how much you spend every month on your cell phone plan.
 Chances are, you're spending over $80 every month, and let's not even get started on how much you'll spend on a family plan.

 So why are cell phone bills in the US so expensive?
 And what can you do to cut costs and save some money?